lvce-editor/status-bar-worker/README.md

-# status-bar-worker
+# Status Bar Worker

-Status Bar Worker
+WebWorker for the status bar functionality in Lvce Editor.